-The balance sheet item concerning deferred tax liabilities is discussed together with deferred tax assets in D.1 Assets.
+The balance sheet item concerning deferred tax liabilities is discussed together with deferred tax assets in section D.1.
 No allowance has been made for any excess deferred tax assets over liabilities.
-At year-end 2020, the value of the deferred tax liabilities was set to zero as deferred tax positions are shown on a netted basis.
+At year-end 2021, the value of the deferred tax liabilities was set to zero as deferred tax positions are shown on a netted basis (see the comments for deferred tax assets in section D.1.1).